UMAprotocol/launch-emp/README.md

 # Stub Package for Launching a New EMP

-The purpose of this repository/package is to make it easy to customize your EMP deployment.
+The purpose of this repository/package is to make it easy to customize your covered call EMP deployment.
 Feel free to use this repository in place or fork and customize it.

 ## Install system dependencies